Home

 Open-source projects

-As a former researcher, I decided to share my R-scripts as R libraries.
-I cannot say these respect all packages development standards but at least the code is available.
+As a former researcher, I decided to share my R scripts in R packages to make them accessible.
+I cannot say these respect all package development standards but at least the code is available.
 Have a look at the following packages:

 • {SDMSelect}: 1.
 Covariate selection procedures on GLM and GAM.
 2. Species distribution modelling.